-- 1. Explain general fitness principles as they apply to the course at a beginning level. - 2.
-Explain body composition and risk factors for heart disease at a beginning level. - 3.
-Demonstrate knowledge of course-applicable anatomy/physiology/kinesiology at a beginning level. - 4.
-Explain imperative course content, including correct breathing techniques, centering, basic posture coordinated movement, alignment and stamina at a beginning level. - 5.
-Perform correct breathing techniques, centering, basic posture coordinated movement, alignment and stamina at a beginning level. - 6.
-Improve general physical fitness level throughout the course of the term at a beginning level. - 7.
-Understand the symbiotic relationship between flexibility (lack of), abdominal strength, and low back issues at a beginning level.
+- 1. Explain general fitness principles as they apply to the course at an intermediate level. - 2.
+Explain body composition and risk factors for heart disease at an intermediate level. - 3.
+Demonstrate knowledge of course-applicable anatomy/physiology/kinesiology at an intermediate level. - 4.
+Explain imperative course content, including correct breathing techniques, centering, basic posture coordinated movement, alignment and stamina at an intermediate level. - 5.
+Perform correct breathing techniques, centering, basic posture coordinated movement, alignment and stamina at an intermediate level. - 6.
+Improve general physical fitness level throughout the course of the term at an intermediate level.